School Parent and Family Engagement

 Lowrance Middle School will take the following actions to conduct an annual meeting, at a convenient time, and encourage and invite all parents/families of participating children to attend to inform them about the school’s Title I program, the nature of the Title I program, the parents’/families’ requirements, the school parent and family engagement policy, the schoolwide plan, and the school-parent/family compact.

-- Host Annual Title 1 Meeting within first quarter of the 2022-2023 school year offered in person an virtually to accommodate parent schedules
+● Host Annual Title 1 Meeting within first quarter of the 2023-2024 school year (face to face if possible/virtually if necessary) offered during the day and in the evening to accommodate parent schedules

 Lowrance Middle School will take the following actions to provide parents of participating children the following: